Use UFW to lock down an Ubuntu server

 And copy the 100.x.y.z shown.

 exit your ssh session, and start a new one with your

 For this guide, we’ll use UFW (Uncomplicated Firewall) to restrict non-Tailscale traffic to our server.
 It comes pre-installed on Ubuntu 18.04, so no installation is needed.

 First, we’ll set a rule to accept any incoming ssh connections over Tailscale.
-Tailscale uses the tailscale0 interface and port 41641 for connections, so we’ll instruct ufw to allow any traffic over those
+Tailscale uses the tailscale0 interface for connections, so we’ll instruct ufw to allow any traffic on tailscale0.

 Before we continue editing rules, you’ll need to enable UFW if it isn’t already enabled.